-I’ve started a little herb garden in my house, so now I’ve got a whole lot of basil leaves.
-While this is really great for various recipes that I love, I know that it’s way too much basil for immediate consumption.
-I would appreciate any help with storing these leaves.
+I have started a little herb garden in my house, so now I have a lot of basil leaves.
+While this is really great for recipes that I love, I know that it is too much basil for me to use right away.
+How do I prevent these from going to waste?

 Tending a herb garden is fun work, and immensely rewarding!
 You get your spices right from your own backyard with the guarantee that it’s safe and fresh.
 It’s a good thing that basil is one of the herbs that anyone can easily preserve.

 You can preserve basil in different ways – freezing, pureeing, and drying.
 You can choose which method best suits your current situation.
 These techniques will allow you to have basil on hand all year long.

 Can You Freeze Basil?

 Freezing fresh basil will retain its flavor better than those leaves that undergo blending or air drying.
 However, all methods are equally efficient in preserving basil.

 As an alternative to the three other techniques, you can freeze the basil in olive oil.
 You can also make pesto and freeze it for future use.

 Frozen basil leaves will often turn into a dark green to black color.
 This does not affect the quality or shelf life of basil at all.

 Basil leaves will shrink as during the freezing process.
 Make sure to take this into account when measuring the amount of basil used in recipes.